-On this day in 1913, Gerald R. Ford is born Leslie Lynch King, Jr. in Omaha, Nebraska.
+On July 14, 1913, Gerald R. Ford is born Leslie Lynch King, Jr. in Omaha, Nebraska.
 His biological father left the family when Ford was three years old.
 His mother’s second husband, Gerald Ford, adopted the young boy and gave him his name.
 The young Ford went on to become the first vice president to assume office after a president resigned, after President Richard M. Nixon stepped down in 1974.

 The handsome, blonde, blue-eyed Ford grew up in Grand Rapids, Michigan, and went on to play football at the University of Michigan, where he was voted the team’s most valuable player in his senior year.
 He then worked as an assistant coach for Yale University’s football program while pursuing his law degree.
 After graduation in 1941, Ford earned extra money as a model.
 In 1942, just after joining the Navy, Ford appeared on the cover of Cosmopolitan magazine in his uniform, but was not officially credited with posing.
 He went on to serve in World War II from 1942 until the war ended in 1945.